 If there are more desirable rentals in your area, tenants are going to flock to those first.
 Update your rental.
 You can work with modernizing what you have, or you can build new construction.
 If you have a lot of rentals, it may be worthwhile to learn how to manage the construction yourself.
 Not only are updated and modernized rentals more appealing to tenants, they’re more appealing to your wallet.
 You can charge more for a luxury rental than a basic apartment.

-Suggested: A valuable construction company in dubai.
+Suggested: A valuable office renovation dubai.

 - Be Willing to Offer Something Unique

 Think about what you can do that would make your rentals more popular among people with specific needs.
 Would putting in a washer and dryer unit make you stand out?
 What about a lenient pet policy to draw in tenants with dogs?
 Research your competition.
 See what you can offer that they can’t offer.
 It may differ from your original vision, but it’s better to make money on a compromise than it is to be broke holding your ground.